 The high fat low carb believers seem to lay the metabolic blame squarely on the feet of insulin.

-Yes, the interplay of hormones does influence what you crave, how glutinous you get with food you eat and how the unused consumed calories get diverted to storage forms (body fat stores or glycogen)
+Yes, the interplay of hormones does influence what you crave, how much you eat and how the unused consumed calories get diverted to storage forms.
+Excess unused calories are stored as glycogen or fat.

 Not only that GIP does promote the action of lipoprotein lipase which if you remember is a fat storing enzyme.
 So, GIP is a lipogenic hormone, folks.
 Heard anyone talking about Glucose-dependent insulinotrophic peptide hormone?
 Me, neither.